yochaigal/cairn/resources/monsters/aranea.md

 - Enormous spiders with greenish-black skin and large brains.
 Can shapeshift into human form at will.
 - Conduct their magical research in dark, web-filled caverns.
 Carry the _Charm_ and _Command_ spellbooks at all times.
-- Fire damage against aranea is _enhanced_.
+- Fire damage against Aranea is _enhanced_.